 “Yes.
 Creating life, basically… Life [here in Baghdad] is experienced on a daily basis, even though we don’t experience normalcy.
 When things are normal, I will have more responsibilities and obligations.
 But when things are insane and abnormal like that I have the obligation of inspiring people, sharing hope, perseverance, dedication, and preserving the momentum of life.”

-So the real question isn’t whether it is possible to live our lives with purpose and meaning: the real question is whether the actions we take uphold the purpose and meaning that matter most to us.
+Every action we take brings alive some set of values in the world: either values we support and agree with or values we don’t.
+So the real question isn’t whether it is possible to live our lives with purpose and meaning: the real question is whether the actions we take are bringing to life the purpose and meaning that matter most to us

-And in the moment when we decide to make the meaning of our own lives we give ourselves the freedom to choose how we respond, to choose our own destiny.
-And even in the most extreme circumstances there is always something we can do.
+In the moment when we decide to make the meaning of our own lives we give ourselves the freedom to choose how we respond, to choose our own destiny.
+And even in the most extreme circumstances, there is always something we can do.

-What values are you upholding through the actions you take?
-Are you living your life in line with your own purpose and meaning?
+What values and outcomes are you bringing to life through the actions you take?
+Are you living your life in line with the meaning, purpose, and values that matter most to you?
 Do you want to change that?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.